melaniefp/intro_to_ML_DSC6135/docs/hw0.md

 This homework is not graded, and you do not need to submit your results.

-However, the functions these functions will be used in HW1.
+However, these functions will be used in HW1, so make sure you implement them correctly.

 [Jupyter notebook](hw/hw0.ipynb).